Politics and Governance in the Digital Age

 Why study Politics and Governance in the Digital Age at the University of Tartu?

-- to gain insight into the effects that digital transformation has on politics and modern governance;
+• to gain insight into the effects that digital transformation has on politics and modern governance, drawing, in particular, on the experience of Estonia – arguably one of the most advanced digital societies in the world;

-The programme deals with questions that have characterised the social and political transformation in Estonia over the last two decades.
-Estonia is the leader in e-government, internet-based voting and other governance fields.
+The University of Tartu is an excellent place where to learn about politics and governance in the digital age because Estonia is one of the global leaders in e-government, internet-based voting and other governance fields.
 For years, Estonia has been ranked as one of the most dynamic reformers in Europe, while at the same time maintaining a stable democracy and social environment.
-Read more about the e-Society of Estonia.
+Read more about the e-Society of Estonia

-The MA programme in Politics and Governance in the Digital Age is based on learning from this success story against the backdrop of global theories and trends in politics.
-We believe that Estonia is the place to study how digital governance can be implemented in today’s world of globalization and digital transformation.
+The master's degree programme in Politics and Governance in the Digital Age is based on learning from this success story against the backdrop of global theories and trends in politics.
+We believe that Estonia is the place to study how digital governance can be implemented in today’s world of globalisation and digital transformation.

-In academic scoreboards, the University of Tartu ranks among the top 250 of universities in the world (see Rankings and Surveys).
+In academic scoreboards, the University of Tartu ranks among the top 350 of universities in the world.

 The University of Tartu offers advanced study facilities, excellent libraries, well-equipped computer labs and modern residence halls.
 Interactive and innovative teaching and learning methods are widely used.
 There is a wide variety of opportunities to study abroad, including Erasmus agreements with a broad range of European partner universities.